ExpediaGroup/rapid-java-sdk/examples/README.md

 ## Examples

-The example implementation provided in the examples package demonstrate different scenarios utilizing various RAPID APIs through the SDK:
+The example implementation provided in the examples package demonstrates different scenarios utilizing various RAPID APIs through the SDK:

 The scenarios below specifically demonstrate the usage of booking APIs: